Moving to Malta from UK.

 The crime rate in Malta is considerably lower than in many EU nations.
 The country maintains a visible police presence, particularly in urban and tourist areas.
 Community policing helps strengthen trust between residents and authorities.

-Malta ranks 17th for safety and security and 28th on the overall Legatum Prosperity Index.
+Malta ranks 17th for safety and security and 28th on the overall Legatum prosperity index.

 Practical Safety Tips